Vehicle Identity Graph

 The gap every CPO is sitting on

 A CPO running 500 stalls processes thousands of charging sessions a day.
 Each one contains an EVCCID.
-Without a resolution layer, that identifier is useless — the CPO has no idea if they just charged a Porsche Taycan or a Chevy Bolt.
+Without a resolution layer, that identifier is useless, the CPO has no idea if they just charged a Porsche Taycan or a Chevy Bolt.
+Gas Station TV has the same problem: it knows a car pulled up to a pump, but not what car.

 How Resolution Works